NEW PROGRAM COURSES AND FEATURES! SEE BELOW!

 - First semester at Concordia University in Portland, OR

-- Second semester at the International Centre for Intercultural Exchange (Siena Italian Studies) in Siena, ITALY
+- International Centre for Intercultural Exchange (Siena Italian Studies) in Siena, ITALY

-- Fourth semester, students return to Concordia University to finish culminating project.
+- Fourth semester, students return to Concordia University to finish the culminating project.

-- 15-20 hours of service work per week throughout the program.
-The service placements are in the area in which the students focus (see bulleted list above).
+- Approximately 15 hours of service work per week throughout the program.
+The service placements are generally in the area in which the students focus (see bulleted list above).

 - 36 credits total minimum required for degree.
 Students can take up to 40 semester credits with no additional charge.

-Program fee includes: Tuition and fees, academic advising, medical insurance (while abroad), room and partial board for the two semesters abroad, academic excursions in Portland and while living abroad, visa processing fees, in-country round trip flights from Quito to the Galápagos Islands (for students choosing Ecuador), service placement administration, professional development and networking opportunities, orientations and retreats.
-Fee DOES NOT include room and board for two semesters in Portland, Oregon, books, international flights, passport fees, and personal spending money.
-Program fees are guaranteed for the full program length, two years, once a candidate is admitted and has remitted a deposit.
-Candidates must graduate on time with their cohort to receive fee guarantee.
+Program fee includes: Tuition and most fees, academic advising, medical insurance (while abroad), room and partial board for the two semesters abroad, academic excursions in Portland and while living abroad, service placement administration, professional development and networking opportunities, arrival and departure orientations and retreats.

-- IPSL is proud to offer the Charles Kunert Servant Leadership Award, which will be awarded to a graduate student who has demonstrated outstanding leadership in one's service placements during the first two semesters, as well as in one's cohort.
+- IPSL is proud to offer the Charles Kunert Servant Leadership Award, a merit-based scholarship which will be awarded to one graduate student per cohort at the beginning of their 2nd year (3rd semester) in the program, who has demonstrated outstanding leadership in one's service placements and cohort during the first two semesters.

 - See our Financial Aid page for more information.